ThatStella7922/make_and_flash_logo/README.md

   - This script will easily and quickly flash a converted logo to the Pinecil.
 (TS100/TS80/TS80P flashing is not supported)
 - flash_ironos
   - This script will quickly flash an updated IronOS to your Pinecil that is already running IronOS

+Instructions for all the scripts are in the INSTRUCTION

 ### Updates
 No updating mechanism is implemented.
 You can check the releases page for new versions.